yegor256/blog/_drafts/types.md

 Think about this: at compile time it's already obvious that `b` must have _at least_ one method `isbn()`.
-No need to force programmers to define the type `Book` explicitly and mention in the signature of the method `print()` that only books are welcome: this knowledge can easily be infered from the body of the method `print()`!
+No need to force programmers to define the type `Book` explicitly and mention in the signature of the method `print()` that only books are welcome: this knowledge can easily be inferred from the body of the method `print()`!
 The compiler may look at all statements in the method `print()` and clearly _understand_ what exactly will be done with the object `b`.
 This information should be enough to visualize